btholt/complete-intro-to-containers/lessons/docker-cli.md

 ### top

-Allows you to see processes running on a container (similar to what we did above)
+Allows you to see processes running in a container (similar to what we did above)

 ```bash
 docker run mongo